 *HIGHWAYS COST – £910 +VAT including advertising costs.

-• Amendments – Administration Charge of £250 +VAT for any amendments needed after a Film Order has been approved and advertised
+A fee of £493 +VAT will be charged for any amendments needed after a closure has been processed and advertised/distributed.

-Permissions will be granted dependent on road or public right of way classification and prior works.
+Permissions will be granted dependent on road or public right of way classification, traffic flow and prior works.

 Most officers facilitating filming requests do so above the job they are usually tasked with by the council, so have to schedule dealing with requests into their normal working day.
 Therefore, the Kent Film Office has devised the above deadlines in which permits can be achieved to give film companies maximum flexibility, while at the same time giving officers reasonable time frames in which to process requests.